galfas/flights-api/README.md

 ##To launch the application##

+## Security

+The api is security by basic auth, the user and password is configured via properties:

+the current configuration is:
+user: flight
+password: 123456

 ###Using docker ###
 You could launch it as a container, in this case you need to have docker installed in your server, and then you just need to execute the next commands: